alwesam/webpack-integrator/README.md

 # WebpackIntegrator

-A custom Rails generator that does the minimum to integrate JavaScript/Webpack with Rails.
-Look into Webpacker gem if you want a
+A custom Rails generator that does the minimum to start integrating JavaScript/Webpack with Rails.
+Look into [Webpacker](https://github.com/rails/webpacker) for a more integrated solution.

 ## Known Issues